MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-homepage.md

 The Customer Insights home page provides you with a holistic view of your customer base and metrics to track the health of your business.
 You first need to take a few steps to onboard, configure, and enrich your data in order for the insights to show up on the home page.

 Through the data manager and unify processes, you will take datasets that are siloed and disconnected, and create a unified dataset of your customers.
 Then, you can use capabilities such as *Measures*, *Enrich Profiles*, and *Activities* to unlock richer insights.
-Lastly, you will use capabilities such as *Segments* and *Customer Card* to utilize and act upon the new insights.
+Lastly, you will use capabilities such as *Segments* and *Customer Card* to act on the new insights.

 The following image shows the types of insights you can expect to view on the home page.